 God is a pure act…because that which acts perfectly is all act, and nothing but act.
 There is an image of this in created beings that approach to perfect action.
 [Thus,] the saints of heaven are all transfigured into love, dissolved into joy, become activity itself, changed into mere ecstasy.
 (Edwards 1957–, vol. 13, 260f.)

-“An Essay on the Trinity” argues that God's essence is a love which subsists “in pure act and perfect energy,” his holy will or activity (Edwards 1957–, vol. 21, 113–14, 122).
-“Of Being” and “The Mind,” no. 45 identify being with consciousness.
+“The Discourse on the Trinity” claims that there is no distinction between substance and act in the divine essence because God’s essence is both “wholly substance and wholly act” (Edwards 1957, vol. 21, 116).
+And “The Mind” no. 45 identifies being with consciousness.
 “Perceiving being only is properly being” (Edwards 1957–, vol. 6, 363).
 Although Edwards never systematically developed or integrated these scattered observations, their drift is toward the identification of being with mind in act, and of degree of being with degree of mind or consciousness and the comparative perfection of the activity in which it is engaged.
 God's consciousness and power are unlimited, and his activity is perfect.
 His being is therefore unlimited.

 Why, though, is God being in general?
 Because finite beings are absolutely and immediately dependent upon him for both their being and properties.
 Indeed, as the only true substance and only true cause, created beings are no more than God's “shadows” or “images.”
 (While “particular minds” deliberate and choose, and so possess a kind of agency, they lack real power and are thus no more than images of divine agency.
 Because they lack not only power but also consciousness and will, bodies are even further removed from real agency and hence are, as Edwards says, mere shadows of being.)
 As the only true substance and only true cause, God is the “head” of the system of beings, its “chief part,” an absolute sovereign whose power and perfection are so great that “all other beings are as nothing to him, and all other excellency…as nothing and less than nothing,…in comparison of his” (End of Creation, 1765; Edwards 1957–, vol. 8, 451).
 “The whole system of created beings in comparison of him is as the light dust of the balance” (“Miscellanies,” no. 1208; Edwards 1957–, vol. 23, 133).
 ‘Being in general,’ then, refers to the system of beings — primarily to God but to “particular beings,” too, in so far as they depend upon and more or less adequately reflect him.